IsabelaBatarce/recipes-etl/README.md

 ### Third-Party Modules

-Before running the script, you need to install the required third-party modules.
-These modules are listed in the `requirements.txt` file.
+Before running the script, you need to install the required third-party modules, these modules are listed in the `requirements.txt` file.
 Open your terminal or command prompt, navigate to the directory where the `requirements.txt` file is located, and run the following command:

 ```bash
 pip install -r requirements.txt